 French wheat crop rating slips further in week to May 30

+The rating fell by more than 20 percentage points in May as a hot spell exacerbated drought after low rainfall since the start of the year.

+However, the decline in conditions last week was smaller than in the three preceding weeks, suggesting showers and cooler temperatures gave some respite to crops.

-The latest rating compared with a year-earlier score of 80%, FranceAgriMer said in a weekly cereal report.
+The latest soft wheat rating compared with a year-earlier score of 80%, FranceAgriMer said.

+Harvest prospects in France are being watched closely amid disruption to Ukrainian supplies following Russia's invasion.

+Traders and analysts say drought has damaged French crops in areas with shallow soil but that conditions are much more promising in areas with deep soil that have had some rainfall.

 (Reporting by Gus Trompiz and Forrest Crellin; editing by Jason Neely)